jerrens/MyCE/README.md

 My Command Engine or MyCE (as in "Mice") is a powerful, context-aware command-line tool, written intirely in bash, and designed to streamline project workflows by utilizing custom command definitions stored in `.myCommand` files within the directory tree.
 It searches for `.myCommand` files from the root down to the current directory, merging commands to create a localized and context-sensitive command set.
-This tool is ideal for developers who frequently switch between projects or environments and need specific commands scoped to each context.
+The `~/.myCommand` file will always be processed first, even if not executed within your $HOME directory This tool is ideal for developers who frequently switch between projects or environments and need specific commands scoped to each context.

 ## Features

-- **Context-Aware Commands**: Executes commands based on the .myCommand file located in the current directory or its parent directories.
+- **Context-Aware Commands**: Executes commands based on the `.myCommand` file located in the current directory or its parent directories.
 - **Scoped Command Aliases**: Each directory (or project) can define its own command aliases without impacting other directories.
-- **Ease of Use**: A simple command `my <key>` is all you need to invoke the corresponding full command defined in the .myCommand file.
+- **Ease of Use**: A simple command `my <key>` is all you need to invoke the corresponding full command defined in the `.myCommand` file.
-- **Recursive Lookup**: If a .myCommand file is not found in the current directory, the script searches parent directories until one is found.
+- **Recursive Lookup**: If a `.myCommand` file is not found in the current directory, the script searches parent directories until one is found.
-- **Merged Configurations**: Reads .myCommand files from the root directory down to the present working directory, merging them to build a complete command set.
+- **Merged Configurations**: Reads `.myCommand` files from the root directory down to the present working directory, merging them to build a complete command set.
 If duplicates are found, the command closest to the current directory takes precedence.
-- **Sectioned Commands**: Uses INI-style sections in .myCommand files to organize and access commands with dot-delimited syntax.
+- **Sectioned Commands**: Uses INI-style sections in `.myCommand` files to organize and access commands with dot-delimited syntax.
 This allows grouping related commands for better clarity and organization:
+- **Positional Args**: Values within the `.myCommand` file can use positional argument references (ie $1, $2, ${3})

 ```ini
 [server]